St Catherine's Chapel, Abbotsbury: Design

 The construction of the chapel, which has a rectangular structure, is entirely of locally quarried ashlar golden buff limestone.
-It is notably robust in order to withstand the elements; the walls are 4 ft thick and supported by stout buttresses, and the roof and even the panelled ceiling are also made of stone.
+It is notably robust in order to withstand the elements; the walls are 4 ft thick and supported by stout buttresses, and the roof and even the paneled ceiling are also made of stone.
 The construction allows rainwater to drain off the roof through holes in the parapet wall between the buttresses.
 In the north-west corner is a tower.
 At the north-east corner a stair turret, octagonal on the outside, rises above the roof and gives access to the parapet.
 There is also a tiny oratory at roof level.
 The buttresses and the stair turret would have been originally crowned with pinnacles.
 A porch was constructed on both north and south walls.
 The stone slab roof was renewed during 1983 in Clipsham stone.

 The chapel has an effect of looking far larger than it really is.
 The high walls and tall parapets were designed to impress, and this sense of splendour is further enhanced by the chapel's lofty position.
 Within the interior of the chapel, stained glass windows and details of the roof picked out in bright colours would have been the effect in medieval times.
 At the vaulting's intersections are bosses carved with foliage, figure subjects and animals.
 The chapel's main window is a large triple window on the east wall, although there are smaller windows on other walls.